alexisthual/fugw/README.md

 This package features multiple GPU-compatible PyTorch implementations to solve Fused Unbalanced Gromov-Wasserstein problems.

+**This package is under active development.
+There is no guarantee that the API and solvers won't change in the near future.**

 ## Introduction

 In short, this code computes a matrix $P$ that matches points of two distributions $s$ and $t$.